M4tt-/kafka-python-postgres-etl/README.md

 >Example: 172.60.49.4:5000/events

-2. Interact with the postgres container directly through bash:
+2. Interact with the postgres container directly through bash - you should see the entries grow every few seconds:

-    sudo docker exec -it -u postgres postgres bash psql
+    >sudo docker exec -it -u postgres postgres bash
-    \c av_telemetry
+    >psql
-    SELECT * FROM diag;
+    >\c av_telemetry

-  You should see the entries grow every few seconds.
+    >SELECT * FROM diag;

 ### Unit Tests